contained database authentication Server Configuration Option

 A contained database includes all database settings and metadata required to define the database and has no configuration dependencies on the instance of the Database Engine where the database is installed.
 Users can connect to the database without authenticating a login at the Database Engine level.
 Isolating the database from the Database Engine makes it possible to easily move the database to another instance of SQL Server.
 Including all the database settings in the database enables database owners to manage all the configuration settings for the database.
 For more information about contained databases, see Contained Databases.

-Contained databases allow users with the ALTER ANY USER permission, such as database owners, to authorize new users of the database.
-This reduces the access control of the sysadmin fixed server role.
+When contained databases are enabled, database users with the ALTER ANY USER permission, such as members of the db_owner and db_accessadmin database roles, can grant access to databases and by doing so, grant access to the instance of SQL Server.
+This means that control over access to the server is no longer limited to members of the sysadmin and securityadmin fixed server role, and logins with the server level CONTROL SERVER and ALTER ANY LOGIN permission.
 Before allowing contained databases, you should understand the risks associated with contained databases.
 For more information, see Security Best Practices with Contained Databases.